Skip to main content

 Weave for Agents is in public preview.
 Features, APIs, and the Agents view UI may change before general availability.

 The Weave Claude Code plugin automatically traces every Claude Code session and sends the structured data to W&B Weave.
-Every turn, tool call, and subagent is logged with no code changes required.
+The plugin logs every turn, tool call, and subagent with no code changes required.
 Use these traces to debug sessions, audit tool usage, and monitor cost and latency across runs.
+This guide walks you through installing the plugin, viewing your Claude Code traces in Weave, configuring the plugin, and managing its lifecycle.

 This plugin sends Claude Code session data to Weave.
 That data can include user prompts, Claude responses, tool inputs and outputs, file contents read by Claude Code tools, shell commands and output, and fetched URLs and page content.PII scrubbing and sensitive-data redaction aren’t implemented.
 If you can’t send this data to Weave under your security or compliance requirements, don’t install this plugin.